sujit4/py-web-profile/README.md

    ```bash
    pip install -r requirements.txt
    ```
-4. Update your social links in `app.py`
-5. Add your profile picture to `static/img/profile.jpg`
-6. Run the development server:
+4. Run the development server:
    ```bash
    python app.py
    ```

-## Deployment

-This application is configured to be deployed on platforms that support Python web applications (like Heroku, DigitalOcean, etc.).

-1. Make sure you have the required dependencies installed
-2. The application uses Gunicorn as the production server
-3. Update your social links in `app.py`
-4. Deploy using your preferred platform

-## Customization
+## 🛠️ Customization

-- Update the social links in `app.py`
+1. Update your social links in `app.py`
-- Modify the colors in `static/css/style.css`
-- Update the profile picture in `static/img/profile.jpg`
+2. Add your profile picture to `static/img/profile.jpg`
-- Edit the bio and name in `templates/index.html`
+3. Edit your name and bio in `templates/index.html`
+4. Customize colors in `static/css/style.css`

+## 🌐 Deployment

+The application is configured for production deployment with Gunicorn.
+Deploy to any platform that supports Python web applications (Heroku, DigitalOcean, etc.).

+## 📦 Dependencies

+- Flask 3.0.2
+- Gunicorn 21.2.0
+- python-dotenv 1.0.1